Azubi-Africa/git-and-github-final-assignment-Budus0n/README.md

 ## Evaluation
 This evaluation will be automatically grade, so please follow the instructions carefully.

-You can run this command bellow being at the root of the repository to be sure your solutions are the good ones before to push your solutions.
+You can run this command below being at the root of the repository to be sure your solutions are the good ones before to push your solutions.
 ```command
 python -m pytest -v
 ```